Temple Baptist Church - 6-5-2022

-A. Once again, we want to interpret this verse within its Scriptural context!
-Verses 24-25 are called a Doxology: a public display of praise given to God.
+A. Verses 24-25 of the Book of Jude are called a Doxology: a public display of praise given to God.

 B. These verses are normally preached as “stand alone’ verses about the joys of heaven and, thanks to Cavalry, heaven will be everlasting joy.
 Heaven will be a place of “exceeding joy!”

 1. The Exceeding Joy of the Lord’s Presence - John 14:3 And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also.
 (The exceeding joy of being forever with the Lord in our eternal home.)